Calvin Coolidge: Presidency (1923–1929)

 The nation initially did not know what to make of Coolidge, who had maintained a low profile in the Harding administration.
 Many had even expected him to be replaced on the ballot in 1924.
 Coolidge believed that those of Harding's men under suspicion were entitled to every presumption of innocence, taking a methodical approach to the scandals, principally the Teapot Dome scandal, while others clamored for rapid punishment of those they presumed guilty.

 Coolidge thought the Senate investigations of the scandals would suffice.
 The resulting resignations of those involved affirmed this.
 He personally intervened in demanding the resignation of Attorney General Harry M. Daugherty after Daugherty refused to cooperate with the investigations.
 He then set about to confirm that no loose ends remained in the administration, arranging for a full briefing on the wrongdoing.
 Harry A. Slattery reviewed the facts with him, Harlan F. Stone analyzed the legal aspects for him, and Senator William E. Borah assessed and presented the political factors.

 On December 6, 1923, Coolidge addressed Congress when it reconvened, giving a speech that supported many of Harding's policies, including Harding's formal budgeting process, the enforcement of immigration restrictions, and the arbitration of coal strikes ongoing in Pennsylvania.

 The address to Congress was the first presidential speech to be broadcast over the radio.
 The Washington Naval Treaty was proclaimed one month into Coolidge's term, and was generally well received nationally.
 In May 1924, Congress passed the World War I veterans' World War Adjusted Compensation Act ("Bonus Bill"), overriding Coolidge's veto.
 Later that year, Coolidge signed the Immigration Act, which was aimed at restricting southern and eastern European immigration, but appended a signing statement expressing his unhappiness with the bill's specific exclusion of Japanese immigrants.

 Just before the Republican Convention began, Coolidge signed into law the Revenue Act of 1924, which reduced the top marginal tax rate from 58% to 46%, cut personal income tax rates across the board, increased the estate tax, and bolstered it with a new gift tax.

 On June 2, 1924, Coolidge signed the act granting citizenship to all Native Americans born in the United States.
 By that time, two-thirds of them were already citizens, having gained it through marriage, military service (veterans of World War I were granted citizenship in 1919), or land allotments.

+On August 4, 1927, Coolidge was adopted into the Sioux tribe under the name Wamblee-Tokaha (Leading Eagle).
+He was named White Chief and Protector of the Indians by Henry Standing Bear.